maxim-top/im.gitbook/reference/server-api/message.md

-## 6.3  Delete the specified session for the user
+## 6.3  Delete the specified conversation for the user

 > DELETE  /message/conversation